Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 You can find specific fare information about public transit in your city by visiting the website of your city government, or the public transit system.

-The cost of your food bill will depend largely on your dietary limitations and personal standards, but also on the area in which you live.
-The stores and supermarkets in popular posh areas will be more expensive and will offer more high-quality gourmet and organic products, while cheaper areas will have more low-cost options.
-Food can set you back anywhere from $100 per month for a single person to several hundred.
-Cooking at home and planning your meals will help to balance cost and nutrition.
+The cost of your food bill will depend largely on your diet, personal standards, and where you live.
+The stores and supermarkets in popular posh areas are more expensive and will offer more high-quality gourmet and organic products, while cheaper areas will have more low-cost options.
+Food can set you back anywhere from $100 per week for a single person to several hundred.
+Cooking at home and planning your meals will balance cost and nutrition.

-In terms of personal care items and other supplies, costs can start at $1 at dollar stores, but you will often have to compromise on quality.
-Supermarkets have their own store brands that are usually cheaper than name brands and, in many cases, of comparable quality.
+Personal care items and other supplies can start at $2 at dollar stores, but you may have to compromise on quality.
+Supermarkets have store brands that are usually cheaper than name brands and, in many cases, of comparable quality.

 Clothing